Compromised, Lost or Stolen Cards

 Use National Exchange Bank services that provide timely transactional information.

-SecurLOCK Equip - card controls for consumer debit cards with real-time activity notifications
+SecurLOCK Equip - card controls for consumer debit cards and credit cards with real-time activity notifications.

 Exchange OnLine - digital banking including text and email alerts that alert you as potentially unauthorized transactions occur.

 eStatements - electronic statements eliminate the opportunity for statements to be stolen out of your mail box